Ashton-Sidhu/aethos/README.md

 Aethos provides:

   - Automated data science cleaning, preprocessing, feature engineering and modelling techniques through one line of code
-  - Automated reporting - as you perform your analysis, a report is created along side with it
   - Automated visualizations through one line of code
   - Reusable code - no more copying code from notebook to notebook
   - Automated dependency and corpus management